stkfd/BuildingAIChanger/README.md

 Existing properties on the current AI instance are carried over to the new AI as far as possible, but this part is still very much a work-in-progress.
 It's probably a good idea to select the proper AI as early as possible to avoid problems.

+## Using custom AI classes

+If you intend to use a custom Building AI, make sure to include the namespace of your mod.
+For example, use MySuperMod.SuperAI.
+This is not neccessary for the stock AIs as they all seem to be in the root namespace.

 ## Source code & Issues